 Be sure to consider your investment time horizon.
 Are you likely to want to sell your portion of the home long before your co-owners?
 How will that figure into potential return on investment?

-** Addendum - Sept 12/2018 - This piece in The Globe And Mail called 'Co-ownership On The Rise As Buyers Look To Enter Expensive Housing Markets' mentions "Meridian Credit Union Ltd., a financial organization that operates in Ontario, even has a mortgage option specifically tailored to co-owning.
-The company always offered creative mortgages, but they only started branding it as a co-owning mortgage in 2017 when they started seeing increased demand for it."
+** Addendum – Sept 12/2018 – This piece in The Globe And Mail called ‘Co-ownership On The Rise As Buyers Look To Enter Expensive Housing Markets‘ mentions “Meridian Credit Union Ltd., a financial organization that operates in Ontario, even has a mortgage option specifically tailored to co-owning.
+The company always offered creative mortgages, but they only started branding it as a co-owning mortgage in 2017 when they started seeing increased demand for it.”
 Interesting to read this option exists and may be worth exploring!
 However, their financing packages still make all people on title responsible for the debt, so the risk remains if one co-owner can’t meet their financial obligations.

 It is important to note that if a co-owner wishes to purchase an undivided interest in cash, that is possible (and they can avoid the financing challenges with the home ownership model).
 This is a good route if you’ve got a homeowner looking to downsize their home (and associated responsibility) and sell a portion to another co-owner.